 The simple answer to this one is: I can’t.

 This misconception comes from movies and from stage shows.
 I cannot make you do anything you don’t want to do.
 A hypnotist certainly cannot make somebody do something against their will, their moral or religious beliefs.
 So what about those people on the shows?
 Those people want to be on the stage, want to perform and want to be part of the show.
 A hypnotherapist cannot make anyone ‘dance like a chicken’ unless it is congruent with their subconscious and their beliefs.

 So now, after all your questions have been answered, you see that you can forget about all the worries you used to have about hypnosis, can’t you?
 With all this information you now understand that hypnosis is a natural, safe, healthy and very useful state to be in.

 If you however, still have questions, put your mind at ease and ask.
+Send me a message or book in a free consultation.
 I am more than happy to help you be as well informed as possible so you can choose to use this wonderful and powerful tool to help you make the changes you want to make and become the very best version of yourself today.